-We have talked in the past about the not so great routines we started getting into as part of working remotely.
+We have talked in the past about the not-so-great routines we started getting into as part of working remotely.
 I honestly thought those routines would change.
 But it seems what we intended to change, is still hanging around.
 Are bad habits holding you back?

 You know what I am talking about.
 Now that you don’t have an hour commute and you’re not dropping kids off at school, you have a ton of free time in the morning.
-If you’re like me that 9:30 bedtime and that 4:30 start has now gone to an 11:30 bedtime and a 6 am start.
+If you’re like me that 9:30 bedtime and that 4:30 start have now gone to an 11:30 bedtime and a 6 am start.
 For a person who is a morning person and does her best work in the morning, I have to be asking myself why in the world I have gotten into this bad habit?

-Are you doing something similar.
+Are you doing something similar?
 Are you spending more time on Netflix than in your business?
-Or more time binge watching shows than spending time with your family?
+Or more time binge-watching shows than spending time with your family?